-Costing learning and development (L&D) is based on a calculation of the direct financial costs incurred (for example, course fees or content production), sometimes together with an assessment or estimate of the indirect costs involved (such as management time spent on coaching or mentoring, or employee time participating in learning or training).
+Costing learning and development (L&D) is based on calculating direct financial costs incurred (for example, content production and external deliverers), sometimes together with assessing or estimating indirect costs involved (such as management time spent on coaching or employee time participating in L&D events).

 What is benchmarking learning and development?

-Benchmarking L&D involves comparisons and rankings of various measures, or metrics, associated with learning and training provision - typically including the financial costs incurred but also other measurable aspects (such as learning days per employee each year or the benefits/outputs gained as a result of learning interventions).
-Towards Maturity (our strategic research partner) specialise in benchmarking learning and development via research across the industry.
+Benchmarking L&D involves comparisons and rankings of various measures, or metrics, associated with learning and training provision - typically including the financial costs incurred but also other aspects that may be measured (such as the benefits/outputs gained as a result of learning interventions).

 The value of learning and development

-The development of talent and skills is essential for organisational success.
-Together with any costing exercise, it's important to ensure that learning interventions are aligned with strategic business objectives, and are evaluated accordingly.
+The development of employees’ skills is essential for organisational success.
+Together with any costing exercise, it’s vital to ensure that learning interventions are aligned with strategic business objectives and are evaluated accordingly..

 Challenges of measuring informal learning

-One consequence of changing business and learning delivery models has been a shift in focus from training to learning, from formal to informal, and embracing a wider understanding of those terms to include social and digital learning.
-With these various forms of learning comes challenges around cost, benchmarking, measurement and progress, as it’s often more difficult to measure or estimate these costs using traditional key performance indicators or other methods.
+One consequence of changing business and learning delivery models has been a shift in focus from training to learning, from formal to informal, and embracing a wider definition of those terms to include social and digital learning.
+This variety brings challenges around cost, benchmarking, measurement and progress, as it’s often more difficult to measure or estimate these costs using traditional key performance indicators or other methods.